mahkoh/jay/README.md

 ## Status

-Jay is in a pre-alpha state.
-For dedicated individuals it is possible to use Jay as their primary Wayland compositor but they have to be ready to deal with many large and small bugs and regressions.
-I have personally been using Jay as my daily driver for several weeks.

-Currently the focus of the project is on creating an integration test suite to improve reliability and prevent regressions.
+Jay is beta-quality software.
+For many people it should be possible to use Jay for most of their work.
+Jay has a small integration test suite but sometimes there are regressions that cause features to break.
+I'm currently looking for people willing to test Jay, especially on Nvidia hardware.

 ### Working Features